stereoplegic/structor/docs/structor-market.md

 Now we can install this package into another project right from the local directory.

 If you want to share your package on Structor Market you can create a new repo on GitHub and push there the directory content as it is.
-Then just make changes in `index.json` with the URL of your repository and create a PR for Structor Market repo.
+Then just make changes in `index.json` in [structor-market](https://github.com/ipselon/structor-market) repo with the URL of your repository.

 ### Extending existing presets on the market